Haz001/WebDev2/README.md

 ## FAQ
 <ul>
   <li>Where is WebDev1?
-Abandoned in my projects folder</li>
+Abandoned in my projects folder.</li>
   <li>What is OneClick Install?
-It is a way of publishing programs with visual studios made by microsoft that only needs one click to install. <a href="https://msdn.microsoft.com/en-us/library/t71a733d(VS.100).aspx">Read On</a></li>
+It is a way of publishing programs with visual studios made by microsoft that only needs one click to install. <a href="https://msdn.microsoft.com/en-us/library/t71a733d(v=vs.140).aspx">Read On</a>.</li>
+  <li>What does Full Edit do?
+It is a way of editting that shows you the whole file.</li>
+  <li>What does Section Edit do?
+It is a way of editting that shows you the file in section, it will show you the CSS, HTML and JS in diffrent tabs like CodePen.
+This still needs to be made.</li>
+  <li>What does Build do?
+It is a very bad website builder for building the webpage.
+This still needs to be made.</li>
+  <li>Why does Drag 'n' Drop box not work?
+I'm working on this part.</li>
+  <li>How did you make this?
+A lot of time of crawling the web and talking to rubber ducks.</li>
 </ul>